fan222/CellularPaint/README.md

 ## Architecture and Technologies

   - This app will use Vanilla JavaScript and jquery for overall logic and structure.
-  - Webpack to bundle and serve up the various scripts.

-  * In additon to the webpack entry file, there will alse be board.js, view.js, cell.js, options.js and paint.js files
+  * There will be board.js, view.js, options.js and index.html files
-  * The update logic of cells lives in cell.js.
-And a Board object will be passed to cell object.
+  * The update logic of cells lives in board.js.
-  * paint.js has the function that responds to mouse hover and repaint cell.
-  * board has a function to loop over all cell and call cell update function.
+  * Board has a function to loop over all cell and update cells.
 And another function to draw the board with canvas.
+  * view.js has the function that responds to mouse hover and repaint cell.
   * view.js integrate all the information and render the board to html.
+  * options.js responds to user input on controls buttons and then update parameters.

 ## Implementation Timeline

 **Day 1**.
-Setup all necessary Node modules.

 **Day 2**.
-Finish board and cell class.
-Board setup, update and draw functions.
-Cell update logic.

 **Day 3**.
-Finish user's paint class.
-In paint.js, finish mouse hover logic and integrate paint with board and cell.

 **Day 4**.

-Polish style and color.
-Style the interface and provide adequate instructions
+## Features